The Original Mickey Mouse Club Show

 Song: Do-Mi-So (George Bruns)

-Darlene as Mary, Mary Quite Contrary and Tommy as Little Boy Blue lead two other Mouseketeers in this swinging big-band cross between American folk tunes and Mother Goose.
+Darlene as Mary, Mary Quite Contrary and Tommy as Little Boy Blue lead two other Mouseketeers in this swinging big-band take on Mother Goose.

 I Am Not Now and Never Have Been in Love